-Students are expected to check the financial aid webpages regularly for any changes, revisions, and/or new or updated information.
+Students are expected to check the Financial Aid website for any policy changes.

 • Financial assistance is awarded one academic year at a time.
 Each year’s need-based award is based on costs in effect for that year and the review of all required documents.